The prerequisite to all 2000-level courses is 6h from SOCI 1006 or 6 hours from 1013/1033/1113 or WGST 1413 or equivalent unless otherwise noted.

-A grade of C- or better is required in Soci 2003 and 2013 and 2103 to register in other courses that have these courses as pre-requisites.
-Students are encouraged to take Soci 2003 and 2013 in their second year.
+A grade of C- or better is required in SOCI 2003 and 2013 and 2103 to register for other courses that have these courses as pre-requisites.
+Students are encouraged to take SOCI 2003 and 2013 in their second year.

 Major credit is also given for: